Getting started

 - In your Upptime repository, select "Settings"

-- In the left sidebar, click "Secrets"
+- In the left sidebar, click "Secrets and variables" followed by "Actions"

 - Press the button "New repository secret"